 On July 30, 2020, CTCL posted a webinar entitled “Combatting Election Misinformation” as a resource to help election officials be “reliable source[s] of information” to combat misinformation.
 It justified the need for election officials to combat misinformation citing Russian interference in the 2016 election, and claimed Donald Trump himself has been a source of disinformation.
 The webinar encourages the reporting of social media posts when they are suspicious of being misinformation and provides instructions on how to do so.
 It also encourages election officials to establish relationships with factcheckers and journalists to make spreading factual information easier.

-2020 COVID-19 Pandemic
+2020 Elections COVID-19 Grants

-In the wake of the COVID-19 pandemic, Center for Tech and Civic Life began to play an active part in the effort led by the Democracy Fund to normalize mail-in ballots in the 2020 general election.
+In the wake of the COVID-19 pandemic, the Center for Tech and Civic Life began to play an active part in the effort led by the Democracy Fund to normalize mail-in ballots in the 2020 general election.
 CTCL has held remote trainings and provides resources on voting by mail for election officials.

-In August, 2020, CTCL announced that it had donated $6.3 million to five cities in Wisconsin, a swing state in the upcoming election.
+In August 2020, CTCL announced that it had donated $6.3 million to five cities in Wisconsin, a swing state in the upcoming election.
 The organization explained that the funds are meant to ensure Wisconsin has a “safe, inclusive, and secure election.”
 CTCL recommended the recipient cities to “Encourage and Increase Absentee Voting,” “Dramatically Expand Strategic Voter Education & Outreach Efforts, Particularly to Historically Disenfranchised Residents,” “Launch Poll Worker Recruitment, Training and Safety Efforts,” and “Ensure Safe and Efficient Election Day Administration.”

 In the same press release, the Center for Tech and Civic Life announced it was creating a “COVID-19 Response Rural Grants Program” to provide similar safety measures across the country, which include drive-thru voting options, funds for voting facilities to hire additional staff, and expansions to the vote by mail system.
 CTCL noted that it would prioritize certain recipients, especially those that fell under two categories: one being jurisdictions that were required to provide language assistance and have a higher percentage of historically disenfranchised residents, and the other being jurisdictions in states that had recently changed absentee voting laws or rules due to COVID-19.